bitwala/coding-challenge/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This coding challenge is based on the [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 To get started run `docker-compose up -d`